Muterra/doc-golix/yellowpaper.md

 You can't use the dynamic address strategy (static address for dynamic content based on original address) in place of anteheritance, because other people anteheriting (which should be a normal thing) needs to be behind the container wall, or metadata is publicly available.

-## Universal (but potentially meaningless) identities
+## Universal identities

-Messages themselves are non-repudiable, but identities are not.
+Messages themselves are authenticated, but identities are not.
 So, for deniable secure communications, just create a fresh identity (register a new public key).
 All messages from that new key will be provably owned, but the person or thing behind the fresh identity itself will not be connectible with the identity.

 This presents a vulnerability in that the fresh identity, by virtue of that relationship, cannot assure its conversation partner of its real identity.
 That functionality, however, *can* be accomplished by deniably linking the fresh identity with the old, permanent identity through a DHE.
 More concretely: Sam wants to leak something to Chris; Sam's usual public identity is S1 and creates a disposable identity S2.
 She then starts talking to Chris' normal public identity from S2 and, from within that context, shares a DHE with Chris **based on S1**.
 Since Chris knows he didn't create the DHE, this proves to Chris that S2 has access to S1's private key, but to an outside observer Chris could just as simply have created S2 and conducted the DHE with his own private key.
 The trick is that it has to be forgeable by either party, thereby making it "my word against theirs".

-# Technical implementation

-## .eic
+# Encrypted information container network

-"Encrypted Information Container".
+EIC files: "Encrypted Information Container".
 Wholly big endian.

 Preferred file extensions are .eic, or, if specificity is desired, .eics for static files, .eicd for dynamic files, and .eica for access files.